Conservative treatment of children with traumatic ruptures of the spleen: results of 22 years of experience

 - Irkutsk State Medical University

-- Ivano-Matreninskaya Children’s Clinical Hospital
+- Ivano-Matreninskaya City Children Clinical Hospital

 - Section: Original Study Articles